 The first year lays the foundation for the course, and allows students entering with different strengths to develop the necessary knowledge and skills to study more advanced material in Years 2 and 3.
 All modules are compulsory, and the year does not contribute to the final degree mark.
 You will study the following:

-The second year combines a core of compulsory modules (70 credits) with the remaining 50 credits chosen from a range of options, allowing you to specialise further.
-The year contributes 40% to the final degree mark.
+The second year combines a core of compulsory modules (80 credits) with the remaining 40 credits chosen from a range of options, allowing you to specialise in topics that most interest you.
+Year 2 compulsory modules further expand your knowledge and understanding of key topics in environmental science and give you the opportunity to start designing and performing your own research projects.
+The year contributes 40% to the final (BSc) degree mark.

 Optional modules include: